 The Automated Superhighway

-The highway has skid-resistant solar panels on top of the road.
+The highway has skid-resistant solar panels are on top of the road.
 There are also areas where drivers can have their tires checked for tread depth and pressure with the use of sensors.
 This information is provided in five seconds.
 The highway likewise uses SmartStuds, which utilize LEDs to communicate data from the sensor’s data network.

 It has been estimated that it requires $1 trillion to maintain, repair and rebuild big portions of the country’s infrastructure.
 These include roads and bridges across the United States.
 To support the nation’s continued growth and interstate traffic, these roads and bridges must be built or repaired.
 What is missing in all these costs is that the technology for these roads has not changed much in the last 50 to 70 years.

-One aim of the project is to prepare for automated cars.
+One aim of the sustainable roads project is to prepare for automated cars.
 From the point of view of the road, automated cars are an inevitability, and it requires the road to catch up in order to keep the passengers and driving conditions safe.